Miami Alien Smuggling Attorney

 Miami is a hotbed of activity for bringing in and harboring non-citizens into the United States.
 Alien smuggling is a federal crime that is prosecuted vigorously by the U.S. Attorney’s office and Immigration and Customs Enforcement (ICE).
 The federal government is particularly interested in cases where women are brought over under the pretenses of gaining employment in the U.S., only to find themselves as sex workers, prostitutes or indentured servants.
 The emphasis of the prosecution is on the person who assisted in smuggling (captain of the boat or private plane), the person who provides shelter (pimp or house mother), or the individual that is holding the travel documents of the smuggled workers.

-But in Miami and the Border States on the Southwest, there is another very common alien smuggling operation: illegal entry of alien immigrants from Cuba or Central America into the U.S. by experienced guides who avoid detecting by ICE.
+But in Miami and the Border States in the South, there is another very common alien smuggling operation: illegal entry of alien immigrants from Cuba or Central America into the U.S. by experienced guides who avoid detecting by ICE.
 These individuals are called “Coyotes” and are often the target of law enforcement.
-When we often think of these operations, we think of farm workers or construction workers being brought illegally into the U.S. But there is also much more sophisticated operations involving the smuggling of high profile athletes in Cuba, artists and political dissidents.
+When we think of these operations we think of farm workers or construction workers being brought illegally into the U.S. But there are also much more sophisticated operations involving the smuggling of high profile athletes in Cuba, artists and political dissidents.
 Often times the person smuggled in is not even charged.
 They are allowed to remain in the U.S. It’s the person who assisted in their illegal immigration and who allegedly profited from the transaction who ends up in prison.

 Title 8, United States Code § 1324(a)(1)(A)(i) defines Alien Smuggling as: